brandondrew/course-001/PART_2.md

 In this set of exercises, you will explore and implement a minimal subset of the [MessagePack][] binary serialization format.
-By doing so, you'll exercise many of the same tools and techniques covered in the "Working with binary file formats article" while also familiarizing yourself with a fast and efficient alternative to JSON for data serialization.
+By doing so, you'll exercise many of the same tools and techniques covered in the "Working with binary file formats" article while also familiarizing yourself with a fast and efficient alternative to JSON for data serialization.

 > NOTE: The supporting materials for these exercises are in `samples/part2`